 I found myself shouting at the radio as I listened to BBC interviews with Mick Lynch, member of the National Union of Rail, Maritime and Transport Workers (RMT), Tim Shoveller of Network Rail and the Secretary of State for Transport, Mark Harper.

 It’s January 2023 and the UK passenger rail industry is facing industrial action throughout this week with half of the network closed and only a fifth of scheduled trains running.
-To listen to the interview I’m referring, click here and go to 1 hour, 9 minutes and 11 seconds and then 2 hours 34 minutes and 39 seconds.

 Each interviewee seemed committed to reaching a solution but the repeated use, on all sides, of hyperbole and euphemisms like “minimum service levels,” “bosses in despair”, “fair for the taxpayer”, “detailed reforms,” and “blocking a deal” can only serve to infuriate the many listeners who just want reliable trains.